ToOest/ML4EDA/README.md

 # ML4EDA
-Regression and Classification models for EDA energies
+Classification model for EDA energies

-Classification model is provided for testsets I and II.
-Pipeline for prediction of EDA energies from xyz file and subsequent classification is shown for molecules of testset II.
+The trained classification model is loaded and demonstrated on test sets I (from train-test split) and II (holdout data set).